lucarso120/frozen-lake/README.md

 The Genetic Algorithms are based on the GeneticAlgorithm Base Class.
 - Subsequently, we implement three different versions.
 Using Elitism, FPS, and Tournament Selection.
 Being the last notoriously more efficient.
 Results for a sample of 1000 games

+Results for a sample with 1000 different games played:

 ![image](https://github.com/lucarso120/frozen-lake/assets/45951783/eb02ce2e-21e4-4424-b3fb-2288838a956f)